Subscribe to our Youtube channel

 What goes into it

 The salad begins with new potatoes.
-Here in Norway, the first tender potatoes arrive in June, and we think they are among the very best things you can eat.
-They are small — I’m showing them with my hands now, but of course no one can see — and we steam them whole, skins on, for about 20 minutes, until they are just tender.
-We never peel them.
-Personally, we like the skin, and besides, that’s where the vitamins live.
+Here in Norway, the first tender ones arrive in June, and we think they’re among the very best things you can eat.
+Small and delicate, we steam them whole with the skins on until just tender — never peeled, since the skin holds both flavour and vitamins.

 While the potatoes cook, we prepare two other important ingredients: